-This partial provisional audit has been undertaken to establish the level of preparedness of Metlifecare Gulf Rise to accept residents into the facility.
-The dual-purpose and secure dementia care suites will be operated under an aged-related residential care (ARRC) contract with residents entering into an occupation right agreement (ORA).
-Metlifecare has employed a village manager who will oversee the adjacent retirement village, supported by a nurse manager who is a registered nurse with aged-care experience, who will oversee day-to-day management of the care facility.
+This partial provisional audit has been undertaken to establish the level of preparedness of Metlifecare Bayswater to accept residents into the facility.
+Metlifecare has employed a village and care manager who will oversee Bayswater, and another (nearby) Metlifecare facility.
+The village and care manager will be supported at Bayswater by an assistant care manager who is a registered nurse with aged-care experience.
+The assistant care manager will oversee day-to-day clinical management of the care facility.

-Prior to occupancy of residents into the care suites, the facility will need to show that they have staffing available to meet the proposed roster for the services, including for dementia care twenty-four hours per day, seven days per week.
-They will also need to ensure that any new staff have been fully orientated into the service, and that the required competencies have been completed.
-The facility will also require a certificate of public use for the proposed care suites and realignment of laundry services to provide safe separation of clean and unclean laundry.
+Prior to occupancy of residents into the care suites, the service provider will need to show that they have staffing available to meet the proposed roster for the services, including twenty-four hours per day, seven days per week registered nurse cover if hospital residents are admitted, along with staffing to manage activities/leisure for the residents.
+Any new staff will have to be fully orientated into the service, and the required competencies completed.
+Additionally, the service provider will need to ensure enough staff employed in the service are first aid certified to cover the roster twenty-four hours per day, seven days per week.